Do you have questions? We have answers.

 Oto-acoustic emissions (OAE) screenings are done by sending sound into the baby’s ear canal as a small microphone measures the response of the cochlea inside the ear.
 Some hospitals use another test, the automated auditory brainstem response test (AABR), which involves providing sound to the baby with earphones.
 Electrodes are placed on the baby’s skin to measure brainstem activity in response to the sound.

 In Iowa, newborn hearing screening for hearing loss is usually done in the hospital shortly after birth.
 For babies born outside of the hospital, a family can take their baby to any local Area Education Agency, private audiologist or local hospital.
+You can learn from an audiologist about how newborn hearing screening is performed here.
 Please contact Iowa Family Support Network (888-425-4371) for the locations nearest you.
 A hearing screen takes just a few minutes.
 It is safe and painless.

 What should I do if my baby’s hearing was not screened in the hospital?